silentdiverchris/Jiminy/README.md

 ## Example of use

-This means I can keep using my favourite Markdown editor (which is the splendid [GhostWriter](https://wereturtle.github.io/ghostwriter/), but any will do) to make notes and draft documents but when I need to remind myself of something, I just add something like;
+The idea is that I can keep using my favourite Markdown editor (the splendid [GhostWriter](https://wereturtle.github.io/ghostwriter/), but any will do) to make notes and draft documents but when I need to remind myself of something, I add a line such as;

 ```
  =b:n-p:2-prj:ABC-enh-pho= Call Fred about making it do XYZ in a better way
 ```

-..on a line on it's own and continue typing without breaking my stride to open up EverNote, click a button to create a new note, find it now asks me what type of note, oh, that's new, no I don't want a task thanks, hit new note again, type in the title, tab and add the text, then add 5 different tags to make it a priority 2 'next' enhancement in the ABC project that involves a phone call, remember yet again that there isn't a save button to press, then switch back to the document I'm writing and try to remember what I was planning to write next.
+..and continue typing without breaking my stride to open up EverNote, click a button to create a new note, find that it now asks me what type of note, oh, that's new, no I don't want a task thanks, hit new note again, type in the title, tab and add the text, then add 5 different tags to make it a priority 2 'next' enhancement in the ABC project that involves a phone call, remember yet again that there isn't a save button to press, then switch back to the document I'm writing and try to remember what I was planning to write next.

-This way I have no context switching or little surpises when EverNote decide it'd be just spiffing to add a new feature I don't want into a well-established workflow, I just keep typing and Jiminy tells me what I need to remember later.
+This way I have no context switching or little surpises when EverNote decides it'd be just spiffing to add a new feature I don't want into a well-established workflow, I just keep typing and Jiminy tells me what I need to remember later.

 ## Tags overview
 Tags are the way you tell Jiminy everything about an item.
 There will be a full explanation of each standard tag and how to add custom ones somewhere below this section but as a brief introduction to how it works, take the example from above, namely;